ruvnet/rUv-dev/README.md

 ## Introduction

 rUv-dev is a cutting-edge development setup that integrates AI-powered tools and utilities to enhance your productivity and creativity.
-By combining the power of Open Interpreter, Jupyter Notebook, and a curated set of dotfiles, rUv-dev provides a seamless and intelligent development workflow.
+By combining the power of Open Interpreter, Jupyter Notebook, liteLLM, and a curated set of dotfiles, rUv-dev provides a seamless and intelligent development workflow.

 ## Benefits